 BQ was born out of a previous Google project called Dremel a few years back.
 There are plenty of good articles and tutorials out there which explore BQ in depth, discuss its Dremel roots and compare it to other OLAP tools, so I won’t go into too much detail here but rather just give a brief introduction to its basic functionality.
 This post is not intended to be a tutorial (or a comparison to other OLAP tools like Hadoop) but instead a case study of how we used BQ to successfully deliver this project to our client.

-At a high level, BQ is an IaaS that allows businesses to store, process and analyse massive amounts of data in append only tables using a SQL type query language.
+At a high level, BQ is an SaaS that allows businesses to store, process and analyse massive amounts of data in append only tables using a SQL type query language.
 It comes with plenty of options to access it such as the browser tool, a command line tool and the usual suspects of client libs for hooking into a decent REST API.
 There are no set up or licensing costs.
-Google make their money by charging for:
+Google make their money by charging for (these numbers are subject to change from Google.
+Check the pricing page for up to date pricing):

 Interactive -vs- Batch Queries

-When we tested using batch queries we experienced that the query would be in a pending state for 30 minutes until it actually started executing on Google’s infrastructure.
+When we initially tested using batch queries we experienced that the query would be in a ‘pending’ state for 30 minutes until it actually started executing on Google’s infrastructure.
 However, the result sets returned from batch queries come back just as fast as interactive queries.
-When trying to decide between using batch or interactive queries it all simply boils down to cost and time (like most things).

 Tip: It’s very easy to forget yourself when using BQ and unwittingly running up expensive bills are a real danger.
 During the exploratory/research phase be sure to only test on small data sets in order to keep costs down unless you have the discovery budget to play with (we did).
 Otherwise, you may find yourself landed with a hefty bill at the end of the month.